 Hexagon Bar VS Straight Bar Deadlift

-The deadlift exercise is commonly performed to develop strength and power, and activated muscles of the legs, back, hips, abdominals, arms, and delts.
+To develop strength and power we commonly perform the deadlift exercise.
+And activates muscles of the legs, back, hips, abdominals, arms, and delts.
 One popular variation is the hexagonal barbell deadlift.
-However, there are no studies that have yet investigated the muscle activation of the deadlift vs the hexagon deadlift.
-One of the advantages of the hexagon bar deadlift is lower strain on the lower back.
+However, there are no studies that have yet investigated the muscle activation of it vs the hexagon.
+One of the advantages of the hexagon bar is lower strain on the lower back.
 A previous study reported that the hexagon bar can reduced stress on the lumbar region while enhancing force, velocity, and power.

 Researchers compared the hexagonal bar deadlift to the barbell deadlift.
 Twenty men, with deadlifting experience volunteered to participate in the study.